-What do you do when you need money, but don’t want to take on debt?
+What do you do when you personally need money but don’t want to take on debt?
 One answer is to seek a personal grant.
 The government offers grants to help Americans pay for certain classes of expenses and to make it through tough times.
 However, these grants come with a number of qualifications that you must meet.
 If not, you might find yourself ineligible for some of them.
 You can also speak with a financial advisor about your larger budget and financial plan.

 You may have heard of forms of government assistance like small business grants and subsidized healthcare.
 But did you know that the government offers personal grants for individuals, too?